danchoi/herbalizer/README.md

 ERB is simpler, easier to remember the rules for, and more accessible to anyone familiar with HTML.
 ERB templates are easier to teach to beginners and easier to collaborate on with a wider range of people, like designers.
+And for some people ERB is easier on the eyes.

 ## Requirements